TheCacophonyProject/cacophony-api/README.md

 This will fetch and build a set of images which include all the services that cacophony-api relies on and then runs them.
 The end result is a fully functioning API server.
-All container names start with "cacophony-api_", followed by "server", "db" or "s3", and end with "_1".
+All container names start with "cacophony-api_", followed by "server", "db" or "s3".

 The first time `./run` is used will be somewhat slow as dependencies are downloaded.
 Future executions are quite fast as Docker caches the images it creates.

-Once the container is running, you can start a bash session inside the db container with `docker exec -it cacophony-api_db_1 bash`.
+Once the container is running, you can start a bash session inside the db container with `docker exec -it cacophony-api_db bash`.
 You can then use psql to query the database `psql -h localhost -U test cacophonytest` and password `test`.

 Note that the source code is mounted on to the docker image, so any changes